Close up image of a Ranger in uniform standing on the beach looking out at the ocean banner image

 • T: 132 500

-• your supply contractor in relation to electrical or gas emergencies or water supply emergencies
+• your supply contractor for any electrical or gas emergencies or water supply emergencies

-• Council's water and sewer services for public water and sewer infrastructure emergencies:
+• our water and sewer services for public water and sewer infrastructure emergencies:

 • speeding vehicles